-The success of the policy framework will be measured by new Community Land Trusts and other community-led housing groups coming forward.
+The success of the policy framework will be measured in the short-term by new Community Land Trusts and other community-led housing groups coming forward.
 Once the project has been launched to communities Officers will use feedback from the communities and Local Authorities and make the necessary changes or address concerns that have been raised in order to ensure that the community-led homes are delivered.